top of page

 About Us

 We are a non-profit that is dedicated to eradicating invasive plants in an effort to restore and protect our ecosystems.
-Currently, we are focusing on invasive ivy and broom.
+Currently, we are focusing on invasive ivy, broom, and holly.

 Good News: